-6.3 Error distribution analysis
+6.3 Error Distribution Analysis

 To gain insight into our method's performance, we analyze the distribution of per image error within each test set.
-In terms of balanced error rate (BER), 74% of the images in UIUC have less than 10% BER (see Figure 6.b solid black line) and no image has more than 30% BER.
-For UCF, 66% of the images have less than 10% BER, whereas around 15% of the images have BER of 30% or higher (see Figure 6.a).
+In terms of balanced error rate, 74 percent of the images in UIUC have less than 10 percent BER (see Fig. 6b solid black line) and no image has more than 30 percent BER.
+For UCF, 66 percent of the images have less than 10 percent BER, whereas around 15 percent of the images have BER of 30 percent or higher (see Fig. 6a).